-At the other end of the spectrum, hunters who are not particularly sensitive to recoil and who want the maximum performance available for a particular caliber can choose from new "hyper-velocity" loads now being offered.
-These loads offer faster velocities than standard loads, resulting in flatter trajectories, more energy and better penetration.
+At the other end of the spectrum, hunters who are not particularly sensitive to recoil and who want the maximum performance available for a particular cartridge can choose from new "hyper-velocity" loads now being offered.
+These loads offer faster velocities than standard loads, resulting in flatter trajectories, more energy, and better penetration.

-Lead-free bullets are also gaining popularity.
-They are legally required in certain areas, while other hunters prefer them due to concerns about lead bullet fragments in their venison.
-Fortunately these all-copper bullets tend to be very accurate and, as a bonus, they deliver nearly 100 percent weight retention.
+Lead-free bullets like the Nosler e-Tip Lead-Free ammo are also gaining popularity.
+They are legally required in certain areas, while other hunters prefer them due to concerns about lead fragments in their venison.
+Fortunately, these all-copper bullets tend to be very accurate and, as a bonus, they deliver nearly 100 percent weight retention.

 Hunters today have a greater variety of top-quality factory ammunition available to them than ever before.
-No matter what or where you hunt, there's a bullet and load combination that's ideally suited for the task.
+No matter what or where you hunt, there's a cartridge loaded with the right bullet and load combination ideally suited for the task.

 TIP: Hunters, is it time for you to give up the big guns?
 Check out this post about: Using smaller caliber rifles for aging hunters here.